juergenschubert/DELLEMC-terraform-DPS-modules/aws/ddve6/7.5/Readme.md

 > terraform plan
 > terraform apply -auto-approve

-.. and you are done
+.. and the ddve is deployed in aws